 So, having both of these conditions makes these people more prone to heart problems than others.

 What’s more, if we don’t treat our hyperthyroidism, it could lead to excessive bone loss, thus leading to bone thinning, or osteoporosis.
-This is dangerous as a simple falling could cause bone fractures.
+This is dangerous as a simple fall could cause bone fractures.

 And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of a lack of nerve sensation in their feet.